 We offer one-time/short-term and deeper long-term opportunities throughout the year.
 Whether you are interested in spending an hour to offer an informational interview to help a scholar learn more about a career, or devote two or more years as a mentor to transform a scholar’s life, you can make a difference.

-Our mentors begin working with incoming college freshmen just before high school graduation, and maintain contact with their scholar in person or via phone, text, email, or Skype at least twice a month until the scholar graduates from college.
+Mentors begin working with incoming college freshmen and maintain contact with their scholar in person or via phone, text, email, or Skype at least twice a month until the scholar graduates from college.

-Mentors receive an all-day orientation on our program and how to support their scholar, are encouraged to participate in additional trainings offered twice a year, and have ongoing support from our program staff.
-Each mentor becomes part of our extended PCF “family,” and can draw on our new Mentor Advisory Council and a network of committed and informed colleagues for information and ideas.
+Mentors receive an all-day orientation on how to support their scholar, are encouraged to participate in trainings offered quarterly, and have ongoing support from our program staff.

-All mentors must be college-educated, over 25, and must complete an application, participate in an interview, and pass a criminal background check..
-We carefully match mentors one-to-one with our scholars based on common interests, background, school, or career aspirations.
-We recruit mentors each winter.
-Applications are due in March.
-Please contact us at email@example.com if you are interested in becoming a PCF mentor.
+All mentors must be college-educated and over 25.
+Each applicant must complete an application, participate in an interview, submit references, and pass a background check.
+We carefully match mentors one-to-one with our scholars based on factors such as common interests, background, school, and career aspirations.

-To learn more about volunteer opportunities, contact Program Coordinator Iris Bustos at 650-779-5002 or firstname.lastname@example.org.
+Get Involved To learn more about volunteer opportunities, contact our Programs Department at firstname.lastname@example.org.